Campfire Talk by Carter Cole

 It would also allow me to grow as a person and be closer to my faith.
 I didn’t understand why we had to have bible study and sing songs every night.
 I just wanted to run to be first in the canteen.
 But as a counselor, I saw the importance of campfire, and being in the moment at camp, because God is here.

-I have some of the best memories of my life made up here with fellow staff members, counselors, and more recently this week having 2 of my old campers become CITs.
-My college entrance essay that I recently wrote was about a week that happened at camp.
+I have some of the best memories of my life made up here with fellow staff members and counselors.
+More recently I’ve loved having 2 of my old campers become counselors in training.
+My college entrance essay that I recently wrote was about camp.

 You all might be wondering why is this dude talking about camp and how this relates to home.